How Much House Can I Afford in 2023?CASAPLORERTrusted & Transparent

 For example, if your monthly income is $5,000 and monthly debt expenses are $750, your current DTI ratio is 15% ($750/$5,000).
 Your maximum total payments with a DTI ratio of 36% is $1,800.
 Hence, you have $1,050 ($1,800 - $750) available for your monthly mortgage payment.
 Once the monthly mortgage payment is calculated, our home affordability calculator determines the maximum home price you could afford in your area.

 Mortgages are one of the largest monthly expenses for most homeowners, which is why it is crucial to ensure that it is within budget.
 Our calculator requires basic inputs to determine your current debt payments and how much of your income is actually available for mortgage payments.
 It is also important to consider the amount of savings you have for the down payment and closing costs of the home.
 Our calculator lets you input the minimum down payment that you can pay and the rest of the home value is financed into the mortgage.
 Once these factors are taken into consideration, it is also wise to save some funds in the event of an unforeseen expense.
 A rule of thumb to prepare for unexpected expenses is to have three months of monthly debt and housing payments saved, just in case something goes wrong.
+If you believe that renting is the most optimal option, you can check rent affordability calculator to see how much you can afford paying in rent.
+You can also request a mortgage pre-approval letter from your lender to see how much you can spend on a house.

 Factors Affecting How Much House I Can Afford